daniel071/ramDownloader/README.md

 [CloudRAM v2.0](https://www.youtube.com/watch?v=dQw4w9WgXcQ) protocol and can download up to 64GB of RAM.

 It supports
-Microsoft Windows 7 and above as well as Linux.
-MacOS users will have to compile this by themselves (because, apple).
+Microsoft Windows 7 and above, Linux and macOS 10.3 and above.

 ## Screenshots
 ![RAM screenshot](/Screenshots/RAM.png)